Protected mode: Entering and exiting protected mode

 Until the release of the 386, protected mode did not offer a direct method to switch back into real mode once protected mode was entered.
 IBM devised a workaround (implemented in the IBM AT) which involved resetting the CPU via the keyboard controller and saving the system registers, stack pointer and often the interrupt mask in the real-time clock chip's RAM.
 This allowed the BIOS to restore the CPU to a similar state and begin executing code before the reset.
-Later, a triple fault was used to reset the 286 CPU, which was a lot faster and cleaner than the keyboard controller method (and does not depend on IBM AT-compatible hardware, but will work on any 80286 CPU in any system).
+Later, a triple fault was used to reset the 286 CPU, which was a lot faster and cleaner than the keyboard controller method.

 To enter protected mode, the Global Descriptor Table (GDT) must first be created with a minimum of three entries: a null descriptor, a code segment descriptor and data segment descriptor.
-In an IBM-compatible machine, the A20 line (21st address line) also must be enabled to allow the use of all the address lines so that the CPU can access beyond 1 megabyte of memory (Only the first 20 are allowed to be used after power-up, to guarantee compatibility with older software written for the Intel 8088-based IBM PC and PC/XT models).
-After performing those two steps, the PE bit must be set in the CR0 register and a far jump must be made to clear the prefetch input queue.
+Then, the PE bit must be set in the CR0 register and a far jump must be made to clear the prefetch input queue.
+Also, on an IBM-compatible machine, in order to enable the CPU to access all 16 MB of the address space (instead of only the 8 even megabytes), the A20 line (21st address line) must be enabled.
+(A20 is disabled at power-up, causing each odd megabyte of the address space to be aliased to the previous even megabyte, in order to guarantee compatibility with older software written for the Intel 8088-based IBM PC and PC/XT models).
+Enabling A20 is not strictly required to run in protected mode; the CPU will operate normally in protected mode with A20 disabled, only without the ability to access half of the memory addresses.